wp-plugins/postman-smtp/readme.txt

 * Its easy to upgrade!
 Postman can import SMTP settings from Easy WP SMTP, WP Mail Bank, WP Mail SMTP, WP SMTP
 * Available in English and French

+If you are willing to help translate Postman into your language, [please let me know](https://wordpress.org/support/plugin/postman-smtp#postform)!

 = Requirements =
 * WordPress 3.9 (or later)
 * PHP 5.3 (or later) with OpenSSL; or PHP 5.2 with SPL and OpenSSL